TradeIdeasPhilip/handwriting-effect/README.md

 More like a real human.
 Seems very reasonable, especially since I already have a function for parsing one **word** at a time.
 Only for the cursive font.

-# What if you try to encode a movie twice?

-While it's still running?

-After success?

-After failure?

-Need to test and fix the code.